Mt Rainier Elevation Survey

 Acknowledgements

 Funding was provided by the American Alpine Club, with equipment provided by Seattle University.
+Surveyors from the 1988, 1998, and 2010 LSAW teams helped plan methodology and processed results.
 Katie Stanchak advised on methodology and equipment and data analysis.
-Lily S helped with device calibration.
-Baxter helped with logistics planning.
 Dustin W. provided summit pictures for photographic analysis.
 Kyle B helped with Lidar processing.
-Rainier climbing rangers and guides kept the DC route open so we could make it up to the summit.
+Rainier climbing rangers and guides kept the DC route open so we could make it up to the summit for the first measurement.
+IMG guide Justin Sackett provided valuable beta so we could reach the summit for the second measurement after ladders had been pulled on the DC route.

 References